1. Who regulates banking and financial services in your jurisdiction?

 Banks

 The Federal Reserve System.
-The Federal Reserve directly supervises state-chartered banks that choose to become members as well as foreign banking offices and Edge Act corporations.3 The Federal Reserve is also the primary supervisor and regulator of bank holding companies and financial holding companies.
-For bank holding companies and financial holding companies, the Federal Reserve either reviews or receives the notification of their formation and expansion and is also responsible for supervising the overall banking organization, which gives it insight into the operation of banks not directly under its supervision.
-The Federal Reserve has a number of powers to enforce its supervisory policies and regulations, including the authority to issue cease-and-desist orders, remove bank and holding company officers and other affiliated parties, levy fines, revoke membership, and order divestiture or termination of financial holding company activities.
+The Federal Reserve directly supervises state-chartered banks that choose to become members as well as foreign banking offices and Edge Act corporations.2 The Federal Reserve is also the primary supervisor of bank holding companies and financial holding companies.
+The Federal Reserve has broad enforcement powers, including authority to issue cease-and-desist orders, remove bank and holding company officers and other affiliated parties, levy fines, revoke membership, and order divestiture or termination of financial holding company activities.

 The Office of the Comptroller of the Currency.
-The OCC is the oldest of the federal bank regulatory agencies, and is the primary supervisory agency for national banks, savings associations and federal branches of foreign banks.
-The OCC is a bureau of the US Department of Treasury.
-The OCC is responsible for chartering national banks, reviewing national bank branch and merger applications, implementing regulations, and examining and supervising all national banks.
-The OCC may also issue cease-and- desist orders; levy fines against national bank officers, directors, employees or other affiliated parties for violating laws or regulations or engaging in unsafe or unsound banking practices; remove or suspend bank officials and other parties affiliated with a national bank; and place national banks into conservatorship or revoke their charters.
+The OCC is the primary supervisory agency for national banks, savings associations and federal branches of foreign banks.
+The OCC is a bureau of the US Department of Treasury and is responsible for chartering national banks, reviewing national bank branch and merger applications, implementing regulations, and examining and supervising all national banks.
+The OCC also has broad enforcement powers.

 The Federal Deposit Insurance Corporation.
-The FDIC was organized in 1934 to provide federal insurance of deposits at commercial banks.
-Deposit insurance is required of all Federal Reserve member banks and is extended to non-member banks with the approval of the FDIC.
+The FDIC provides federal insurance of deposits at commercial banks.
+Deposit insurance is mandatory for Federal Reserve member banks and may be extended to non-member banks with the approval of the FDIC.
 Nearly all non-member banks are FDIC-insured.
 The FDIC is empowered to examine all banks with FDIC insurance; however, to prevent regulatory duplication, the FDIC only directly supervises and examines state-chartered banks that are not members of the Federal Reserve System.

-As part of its insurance responsibilities, the FDIC also acts as receiver for failed banks and administers the deposit insurance funds.
-The FDIC is empowered to make special examinations of banks to determine the condition of the bank for insurance purposes.
-The FDIC’s enforcement powers include the ability to terminate deposit insurance at insured institutions and to issue cease and desist orders, remove bank officials and other affiliated parties, levy fines at state non-member banks, or recommend or pursue enforcement actions against other insured depository institutions.
-It may also appoint itself conservator or receiver of an insured depository institution.
+As part of its insurance responsibilities, the FDIC also acts as a receiver for failed banks and administers the deposit insurance funds.
+The FDIC may make special examinations of banks to determine the condition of the bank for insurance purposes.
+The FDIC also holds broad enforcement powers, and it may also appoint itself a conservator or receiver of an insured depository institution.

 State banking agencies.
-Every state has its own regulatory agency responsible for chartering and supervising state banks, as well as foreign banks located within the state.
-The organizational features of these agencies vary from state to state.
+Every state has its own regulatory agency responsible for chartering and supervising state banks and foreign banks located within the state.
 Banks chartered by the state must follow all applicable state laws and regulations.
 In addition, if a state bank takes out deposit insurance or becomes a member of the Federal Reserve, it must also comply with the appropriate federal regulations.
 State regulatory agencies issue bank charters, conduct bank examinations, construct and enforce bank regulations, and decide on proposed branch and merger applications.
 All state regulatory agencies can impose sanctions such as revoking a state bank’s charter, issuing cease-and-desist orders, removing bank officials and levying fines.

 Securities and investments